 Stretching the spine to relieve back pain is not appropriate for some patients.
 The following groups of people are not good candidates for non-surgical spinal decompression:

 - Patients who have had spinal fusion

-- Patients who have an artificial disc, or other implants, in their spine
+- c or other implants, in their spine

 - Patients with failed back surgery